opengeospatial/ets-wfs11/src/site/markdown/index.md

 The [WFS-1.1.0 test data](data-wfs-1.1.0.zip) are available for GMLSF levels 0 and 1.
 Loading the feature data into the datastore is a precondition for compliance testing.

-Note that GMLSF Levels 0 and 1 **DO NOT** support the use of feature collections through WFS interfaces.
-The collections defined here are provided for convenience only and they cannot themselves be treated as GML features.